 Summary tab, Status tab, Trends tab - The three tabs present information in different levels of urgency.
 Click any of the tabs to open them.
-When you click the Summary tab, you see an overview of the most-to-least urgent alarms and charts that show the summarized uptime and active visitors in the previous 24 hour period.
+When you click the Summary tab, you see an overview of the most-to-least urgent alarms and charts that show the summarized alarms and sessions in the previous 48-hour period.
 You can click any of the panels on the Summary tab to go directly to those alarms in the Status tab, which provides detailed information about each alarm.
 The Trends tab shows longer-term data that allows you to detect patterns over time.

 Date Picker - On the Trends tab and Dashboards, you use the Date Picker to select the time period of the data you want to display.
 You can select Today, Yesterday, This Week, Last Week, This Month, Last Month, another month and yearly options.
 You can also use the arrows to move back and forward in time to the period you want to see data about.

 Alternatively, you can click the Calendar icon and then set a specific date or a range of dates.

 The date format is taken from the browser you are using.
 To change the format for dates, change your browser date settings.

 Analytics follows the ISO standard of having the week start on a Monday, rather than a Sunday.

 Configuration - The Configuration area is where you configure every resource in your GIS infrastructure to collect information at a specific time, where to send alarm emails and texts, add remote servers or websites, set collection intervals for resources, including services, as well as add credentials for portals, servers or services.
 To open the Configuration area, click the Configuration link in the banner.